 The Football for Hope Movement is the key element of the strategic alliance between FIFA and streetfootballworld.
 It was created to enhance dialogue and collaboration between locally active organizations advancing social development and football associations, committed clubs and players, professional leagues as well as involved commercial partners.
 The Movement aims to utilize the role of football in society in order to contribute to the achievement of the UN Millennium Development Goals.

 The objective of the Football for Hope Movement is to establish a quality seal for sustainable social and human development programmes working with football as the central tool in the areas of Health Promotion, Peace Building, Anti-Discrimination & Social Integration, Children's Rights & Education and the Environment, thus supporting best practice in the field.

-Each Football Hope Centre will consist of a youth football pitch and a gathering space to house community-based social and economic programs.
-The programmes must be aimed at children and young people, and use football as an instrument to promote participation and dialogue.
+Each Football Hope Centre offers a youth football pitch and a gathering space to house community-based social and economic programs.
+The programs must be aimed at children and young people, and use football as an instrument to promote participation and dialogue.

-The scope and budget of each center will vary depending upon the programming proposed by the local network partner.
-A typical center will consist of a 20m x 40m youth football pitch, a pavilion or small community structure, and access to services such as water, power and sanitation.
+The scope and budget of each center vary depending upon the programming proposed by the local network partner.
+A typical center consists of a 20m x 40m youth football pitch, a pavilion or small community structure, and access to services such as water, power and sanitation.
 The size of each centre will range between 100 and 200m2.

 PHASE ONE PROJECTS (SEPTEMBER 2008-SEPTEMBER 2009)

 location: Khayelitsha, Cape Town, Western Cape, South Africa

 cost: $256,000 USD (Final)